smartzdp/smartzdp.github.io/README.md

 # smartzdp.github.io

-This is the person homepage of smartzdp.
+This is the personal homepage of smartzdp.

 * Homework
   * QiShi Career Path Club: